SUITS & SNEAKERS

 Coaches vs. Cancer Classic

-In November, 12 college basketball teams from across the country will compete in regional tournament play to benefit the Society, which moves to the spectacular new Barclays Center in Brooklyn, N.Y., this season.
+In November, 12 college basketball teams from across the country will compete in regional tournament play to benefit the Society, which moved to the spectacular new Barclays Center in Brooklyn, N.Y., in 2012.
 The semifinal and championship games are broadcast live on truTV.
-The Classic, which is one of the first tournaments of the NCAA Division I season, features Brigham Young, Florida State, Notre Dame and Saint Joseph's this season.
+For more information go to www.cvcclassic.com.

 Suits and Sneakers Awareness Weekend

-The 2013 Coaches vs. Cancer Suits and Sneakers awareness weekend will be held January 25 to January 27.
+The 2015 Coaches vs. Cancer Suits and Sneakers awareness weekend will be held January 23 to January 25.
 Suits and Sneakers is a national Coaches vs. Cancer event that is designed to raise awareness about the fight against cancer and the American Cancer Society by encouraging member coaches and their coaching staffs to wear sneakers with their suits at games held that weekend to show support for the Coaches vs. Cancer program.
 By wearing sneakers, participating coaches help raise awareness about cancer and the importance that nutrition and physical activity play in reducing one's risk of the disease.
 Additionally, this weekend helps promote the American Cancer Society as a place for people facing cancer to turn for free information, day-to-day help, and emotional support.
-Click here for more information regarding this years Suits and Sneakers Weekend!